 "Being grounded in trauma research has led me to realize the importance of conceptualizing what trauma really means.
 We must clearly define traumatic events as distinct from other major stressors, even if the latter have profound effects; we must also be able to identify the events are uniquely human rights violations."

-Trauma, resilience, and growth; anticipatory trauma symptoms in military family members; identifying the care needs of veterans and their families; trauma, stress, and self-care in MSW clinical training; applications of the trauma-informed framework; dissociative processes; representations of mental illness in film.
+Trauma, resilience, and growth; care needs of veterans and their families; trauma, stress, and self-care in MSW clinical training; the intersection of trauma and human rights; applications of the trauma-informed framework; dissociative processes; representations of mental illness in film

-Lisa D. Butler received her BS in philosophy and psychology (with honors) from the University of Toronto and her PhD in psychology (personality/psychopathology) from Stanford University.
+Lisa D. Butler received her BSc in philosophy and psychology (with honors) from the University of Toronto and her PhD in psychology (personality/psychopathology) from Stanford University.
 Subsequently, she received an NIMH National Research Service Award postdoctoral fellowship in the Department of Psychiatry in the Stanford School of Medicine.
-Her recent research involves investigations into anticipatory traumatic stress symptoms; trauma, stress and self-care in clinical training; applications of the trauma-informed framework; and identifying the care needs of veterans and their families.
-She is currently PI of Joining Forces–UB (formerly The UB Partnership for Excellence in Veteran Care), a collaboration between UB’s Schools of Social Work and Nursing that has developed veteran-specific training specializations in each school.
+Her recent research involves investigations into anticipatory traumatic stress symptoms; trauma, stress, and self-care in clinical training; applications of the trauma-informed framework; examinations of the intersection of traumatic experience and human rights violations; and identifying the care needs of veterans and their families.
+She is Founder and currently Co-Director of Joining Forces-UB, a multidisciplinary UB collaboration that offers a veteran and military family training specialization (now micro-credentialed) in the SSW.

-Butler teaches Theories of Human Behavior and Development, Personality Disorders, Trauma and Human Rights, Issues in Veteran and Military Family Care and an advanced seminar in trauma.
-She has published widely on various aspects of trauma and dissociation and has served on the Executive Committee of the Trauma Division (Div.
-56) of the American Psychological Association and on the Board of Directors of the International Society for the Study of Trauma and Dissociation.
-She is currently an associate editor of the journal Traumatology.
+Butler teaches Theories of Human Behavior and Development, Trauma and Human Rights, Issues in Veteran and Military Family Care, Personality Disorders, and an advanced seminar in trauma.
+She has published widely on various aspects of trauma, resilience, growth, and dissociation and has served on the Executive Committee of the Trauma Division (Div.
+56) of the American Psychological Association, on the Board of Directors of the International Society for the Study of Trauma and Dissociation, and as an associate editor of the journal Traumatology.